pwdz/go-videoSorter/README.md

 govideo download destinationDir [videoName --video/-v]/[URL]
 ```
 ### Searching for Information
-search command finds the info of the given videoName and prints the results.
-If giving destionation, besides printing result, text files of the result will be created under destionationDir.
+search command finds the info of the given **videoName** and prints the results.
+If destinationDir given, besides printing results, **text files** of the results will be created under destionationDir.
-If using --search/-s, it will search for all the movies and series that contain the given videoName.
+If using `--search/-s`, it will search for all the movies and series that contain the given videoName.

 search result will be just like the 1917.txt example above.